tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   ![Images/decomposition02.png](Images/decomposition02.png)

-* It plots maple syrup sales data from a 26-month period.
+* It plots liquor sales data from a 26-month period.

 * It shows a sales spike during each holiday season.

-Next, explain that the code below decomposes the maple syrup sales data.
+Next, explain that the code below decomposes the liquor sales data.

   ```python
   decomposed = seasonal_decompose(df['liquor_sales'], model='multiplicative')